 The smell of freshness, fermented wine and young character of natural wine can indeed be a bit too much.
 Extreme examples include aromas of cardboard, rotten eggs and forest floor.
 In these cases you can return the bottle or send it back in the restaurant.
 It sometimes happens with all the wines, doesn't matter natural or conventional.

 The other thing is that in natural winemaking all processes happen naturally so winemakers do not forcefully stop anything (or encourage) - it might just be that the wine started to re-ferment.
 Again, if your nose smells a fault - send it back.
 Good quality natural wines smell fresh, almost like just out of the barrel but not faulty.
 We will recommend to aerate a very playful natural wine - it can be just too unusual and too playful, so it needs some air to express itself in a more balanced way!
+Simply open your bottle 20-30 minutes in advance and you can also decant if you prefer.

 It is about great grapes, they need to be hand harvested and then processed in clean and hygienic environment in the winery.
 Most of them are a product of Organic viticulture.
 Natural wines in general assume no intervention during winemaking process and to work in sync with nature.
 Fermentation is being carried out using natural yeasts.
 If you can do it all... well, we are so looking forward to trying your wines!